Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance

-But, I will argue, this advantage is only apparent, for once account for background uncertainty, things change dramatically: Given sufficiently background uncertainty, SDTR can effectively constrain an agent's risk attitudes, recovering many of the attractive practical implications of primitive expectationalism---while still avoiding its fanatical implications in Pascalian cases.
-In the next section, we will see how this can happen.
+But, I will argue, this advantage is only apparent: Under realistic levels of background uncertainty, SDTR can effectively constrain an agent's risk attitudes toward objective goods, recovering many of the attractive implications of primitive expectationalism---while still avoiding its fanatical implications in Pascalian cases.
+In \S \ref{section-results}, we will see how this can happen.
+But first, we must introduce a formal framework for describing decisions under background uncertainty.